mauvehed/hack-doom/docs/Hackdoors.md

 Hackdoors __must__ be tagged with an appropriate sector tag.
 Every Hackdoor must have a unique tag from 01-99 in ascending order depending on how many you have (a good rule of thumb is five).
 These first 1-99 sector tags must NOT be used elsewhere in the map.

 ## Script Control ##
-To control opening Hackdoors you'll use the "HackDoom OpenHackdoor" script  It takes one variable:
+To control opening Hackdoors you'll use the "HackDoom OpenHackdoor" script.
+It takes one variable:
 * *Hackdoor*:  tag number of the Hackdoor to open.

 __Usage Examples__